The Human Truth Foundation

 Health:

 Fiji does relatively well in encouraging good health, compared to many other countries.
-Fiji does better than average for its immunizations take-up29 (one of the highest in Australasia), its food aid and health contributions and WHO compliance30 (amongst the lowest in Australasia) and in its alcohol consumption rate31 (but high for Australasia).
-Fiji still has work to do.
-Fiji does worse than average for its smoking rate32 (amongst the highest in Australasia), its adolescent birth rate24 (one of the highest in Australasia), its fertility rate13 (yet still amongst the lowest in Australasia) and in its average life expectancy11.
-The number of overweight adults has increased by 14% during the past 40 years.
+Fiji does better than average when it comes to its immunizations take-up30 (one of the best in Australasia), its food aid and health contributions and WHO compliance31 (one of the best in Australasia), its alcohol consumption rate32 (but bad for Australasia), its fertility rate14 and in its adolescent birth rate33.
+Fiji does not succeed in everything, however.
+Fiji does worse than average in its smoking rate34 (amongst the highest in Australasia) and in its average life expectancy11.
+The number of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Fiji improved by just +2.4yrs in the 30 years from 1990, significantly less than almost everywhere else in the world.
+Fiji's peak fertility rate was 6.46 in 1960.

 Life Expectancy